elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, since all values in JavaScript are dynamically typed and observed while the script executes.
+  <div><strong>Interview Response:</strong> Yes, a value in JavaScript can be of any type, including primitive data types, objects, arrays, and functions, allowing for versatile data structures.
 </div>
   </div>
 </details>